 There are many online auctions and traditional auction houses to choose from that can provide an auction service.
-Choosing the right auctioneer and their audience, local or national, could be key to obtaining the price you want so its worth doing research into the various options.
+Choosing the right auctioneer and their audience, be it local or national, could be key to obtaining the sale price you want so it’s worth doing research into the various options.
 Your chosen auctioneer will visit your home and undertake an appraisal of your property.
 Following the visit, they advise the price they believe the property will expect to achieve on auction day and indicate what reserve price will be applied.

-Selling at a property auction, just like selling a bike or used car on ebay, you are charged a fee for using the service of an auctioneer.
+Selling at a property auction, just like selling a bike or used car on eBay for example, you are charged a fee for using the service of an auctioneer.
 Fees vary greatly with local and national services, so again, do research into what is chargeable and when the charges are expected to be paid.
 The cost to sell at auction is normally around 2.5% commission of the final sale price + VAT, additional charges will also apply to advertise the property to potential buyers.

-You will also need to budget for solicitors and the associated legal fees to proceed with the auction process once the appraisal is complete.
+You will also need to budget for solicitors and all the associated legal fees to proceed with the auction process once the appraisal is complete.
 The legal pack and all relevant documentation, eg: proof of property ownership and relevant searches etc, must be in place before an auction house can begin to market a property.

 The auction house will invite potential bidders to come and view the property prior to auction day, so be prepared to host viewings and answer questions buyers may have.

 Interested parties in your property will have to pre-register with the auction house to be able to place a bid.
 The auctioneer will ensure bidders are legitimate and will request proof of identity and carry out legal checks to prevent money laundering scams.